arfai1213/AWS-SOA-C02/README.md

 - When a Configuration Recorder is stopped or deleted, the configuration change trigger does not run while periodic triggers continue to run at a specified period

 ### Multi-account multi-region data aggregation
+- AWS Config Aggregated view displays the configuration data of AWS resources and provides an overviewof your rules and their compliance state and total resource count of AWS resources.
-- use AWS Config aggregator to collect data from all account in various regions.
+- use **AWS Config aggregator** to collect data from all account in various regions.
 Accounts which are not part of AWS Organisation need to be individually added so that Aggregator can be authorised to collect data from these accounts

 ## Bastion Host
 - a host located in public subnet